edgedb/imdbench/README.rst

 ..

-  The ``psycopg2`` driver cannot properly decode the results of queries containing array-aggregated subqueries.
-This is necessary to retrieve usable results from deep queries in a performant way; as such certain benchmark operations require multiple serially-executed queries.
-By contrast, ``asyncpg`` (which was originally designed as the Postgres IO layer for EdgeDB) can express all operations as a single highly-optimized SQL query and represents the high-water mark for this benchmark.
+  Most drivers cannot properly decode the results of queries containing array-aggregated subqueries.
+This is necessary to retrieve usable results from deep queries in a performant way; as such, certain benchmark operations are implemented as 2+ serially-executed queries.
+By contrast, ``asyncpg`` (which was originally designed as the Postgres interface for EdgeDB) can express all operations as a single highly-optimized SQL query and represents the high-water mark for this benchmark.